manassaloi/manassaloi.github.io/_posts/2021-10-04-growth-equation-dependency-trees.markdown

 ![Order growth 4](/assets/img/order_growth_4.png)

-h/t Abhishek (who is part of my Growth team here at Gojek).
-This was an idea I had in my head, he actually helped create most of these.
+h/t [Abhishek](https://www.linkedin.com/in/abhishekrkmv5/) (who is part of my Growth team here at Gojek).
+This was an idea I had in my head, he helped create most of these.

 Master post: [Frameworks to think about growth](https://manassaloi.com/2021/09/25/think-growth.html)